open-feature/js-sdk/packages/react/README.md

 };

 // Instantiate and set our provider (be sure this only happens once)!
-// Note: there's no need to await it's initialization, the React SDK handles re-rendering and suspense for you!
+// Note: there's no need to await its initialization, the React SDK handles re-rendering and suspense for you!
 OpenFeature.setProvider(new InMemoryProvider(flagConfig));

 // Enclose your content in the configured provider